sushantvema/brickflow-cicd-framework/README.md

 To set up a local development environment for Spark code that will be deployed to Databricks using BrickFlow, we will follow these steps:

+## Activate Virtual Environment

+This project uses `uv` package manager for environment management.

+Make sure you have `uv` installed on your system.
+If not, I recommend using the standalone installation process from their documentation.

 ## Installation and Setup

-1. Install Python 3.8 or higher on your local machine.

-2. Install the Databricks CLI and configure it:
+1. Make sure you are using `uv`'s version of `databricks-cli`:

     ```bash
-    pip install databricks-cli
-    databricks configure -t
+    export DATABRICKS_CLI_DO_NOT_EXECUTE_NEWER_VERSION=1
     ```

+2. Configure/authenticate Databricks CLI, using `uv`'s tool running interface:

+    ```bash
+    uv run databricks auth login <workspace_url>
+    ```

     This will set up your Databricks authentication.

-3. Install BrickFlow:
+3. Confirm the connectivity to Databricks:

     ```bash
-    pip install brickflows
+    uv run databricks workspace list
     ```

-4. Verify the installation:
+4. Verify the installation of BrickFlow:

     ```bash
-    bf --help
+    uvx --from brickflows bf --help
     ```

 ## Project Configuration